yuriy-chumak/ol/README.md

 Also Ol is ported to the Web and can be used in Chrome, Firefox, Opera, Iceweasel, Epiphany, Luakit, SeaMonkey, Iceape, etc.

+### Otus Lisp, Version 2.2.1 RC1

+The build command line has been changed.
+See the "BUILD" section.

 LICENSE
 -------